High School Equivalency and College Preparation

 What is the High School Equivalency Test?

-The HSE is an alternative for earning a high school diploma.
-Your HSE diploma can be earned after completing a test based on five subject areas including Math, Reading, Writing, Science, and Social Studies.
+The HSE is an alternative to earning a high school diploma.
+Your HSE diploma can be earned after completing a test based on five subject areas: Math, Reading, Writing, Science, and Social Studies.
 The skills you are taught and eventually tested on are at the same level as those of graduating high school seniors.

 Am I eligible to take the High School Equivalency Test?